MapsPeople/docs/src/content/getting-started/v4-migration-guide.md

 #### V3

 To render a given route in V3, instantiate a `MPDirectionsRenderer` with parameters.
-Then your IDE should be able to show you the various configurable attributes (various animation settings and styling) as well as setting the route, or refer to further documentation.
-Further, invoke `initMap()`, to start the renderer/animation.
+Then your IDE should be able to show you the various configurable attributes (various animation settings and styling) as well as setting the route.
+Alternatively, refer to further documentation.
+To start the renderer/animation, invoke `initMap()`.

 ```java
 MPDirectionsRenderer directionsRenderer = new MPDirectionsRenderer(this, mMap, mMapControl, null);